YeshwanthMotivity/Weather-Retrieval-and-Analysis/README.md

 Expand Dataset: Support multiple years or other cities.

-Production Deployment: Deploy the application with frameworks like Flask or FastAPI for real-time APIs.
+Production Deployment: Deploy the application with frameworks like Flask or FastAPI to create real-time APIs.

 📬 Contact
 For any questions or collaboration, feel free to reach out: